 After a car accident, a number of factors can threaten your legal rights.
-It’s vital to protect those rights, especially if another driver caused your accident.
+It’s vital to protect those rights, especially if another driver caused your accident, and file timely.
 Otherwise, you could miss out on the compensation you’re legally entitled to receive.

 Here are the main things you can do to protect your rights following a car accident.

 A lot can happen in the moments after a car accident.
 First of all, if you have injuries that are serious and need immediate medical attention, call 911 for an ambulance right away.
 Otherwise, if you are well enough to stay at the scene, you should try to do the following:

 to find a John Foy office near you